0 out of 25,000

 Eighteen year-old street singer Diana Loginova was fined 30,000 rubles ($375) after spending 13 days in administrative detention for "discrediting" Russia's military, local media reported on Oct.
 28.

-Loginova, who performs under the stage name Naoko, was detained on Oct.
+Loginova, who performs under the stage name Naoko, was first detained on Oct.
 15 by police in St. Petersburg after a video of her and her fellow bandmates from Stoptime performing anti-Kremlin songs went viral.

-Specifically, Loginova was fined for performing exiled Russian singer Monetochka’s song "You’re a Soldier."
 The lyrics include lines such as: "You’re a soldier, I can see from your eyes that you’ve been there / You smell of blood, you’re nothing but a scar."
-While evocative, the song makes no explicit reference to Russia's war against Ukraine.
+There are no explicit references in the song to Russia's war against Ukraine.

 In addition to Monetochka's "You're a Soldier," Stoptime has also famously performed Noize MC's "Swan Lake Cooperative."
 Both Monetochka and Noize MC have been labeled "foreign agents" by the Russian government.